oktrueque/moderador/src/main/resources/static/vendors/select2/CONTRIBUTING.md

 solution to the problem.
 These pull requests should be rigorously reviewed by the community before being accepted.
-If you are not sure about a piece of submitted code, or know of a better way to do something, do not hesitate to make a comment on the pull request.
+If you are not sure about a piece of submitted code, or know of a better way to do something, do not hesitate to make a description on the pull request.

 ### Reviving old tickets